This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Italy.

 The community property regime includes all assets (and related income) received or purchased during the marriage (separately or together) with a few significant exceptions, such as:

-What factors cause succession laws to apply on the death of an individual?
+What factors cause the succession law of the jurisdiction to apply on the death of an individual?

 How does the jurisdiction deal with conflict between its succession laws and those of another jurisdiction with which the deceased was connected or in which the deceased owned property?